To support Life University while empowering and enriching the lives of its students, alumni and friends worldwide.

 11. Weight/height of members of athletic teams

-Postage for domestic and international letters/packages can be purchased from Mail Services located in the Fulfillment (Purchasing) Office within the College of Graduate & Undergraduate Studies (CGUS).
-Outgoing mail withpostage can then be placed in the dropbox outside the office, or the blue USPS mailbox located on the plaza between CUS and the Learning Resource Center (LRC).
+Postage for domestic and international letters/packages can be purchased from Mail & Shipping Services located in the Procurement Office within the College of Graduate & Undergraduate Studies (CGUS) building.
+Outgoing mail/packages with postage or labels, can be dropped off at the office or placed in the grey dropbox on the dock.

-Personal mail/packages received will be placed into our secure locker storage system (PackCity) and an automated email sent upon receipt.
-Students should refrain from using the official Life University address (1269 Barclay Circle) as their return address unless it is for official school business (i.e. transcripts, medical records, etc).
-In the case of personal mail arriving for students, the correspondence will be entered into our tracking system and an email notification will be sent to your @student.life.edu email address for instructions on pick up.
-After 7 days the mail/packages may be returned to sender.
+Received packages will be placed into our secure locker system and an automated email sent upon receipt.
+Students should not use the official Life University address (1269 Barclay Circle) as their return address unless it is for official school business (i.e. transcripts, medical records, etc).
+Personal mail arriving for students, will be entered into our tracking system and an email notification sent to your @student.life.edu email address with pickup instructions.

 Office of Development, University Advancement Division